-Nighttime Pollinators Garden Kit
+Moon Garden Kit

 A garden kit is a collection of plants pre-selected by our nursery to meet a certain purpose to make gardening goals easy.
 Kits can be used as a quick way and economical to start gardening native without having to do as much research.
 Plants come pre-arranged in a tray so you can plant them just as they are for an instant garden design, with tall plants in the back and short, showy plants in the front.
 Or, since each plant is labeled with plant name and height, you can arrange them to suit your space.

 When people think pollinators, they tend to picture bees and butterflies.
-However, studies are showing that 50% of pollination occurs at night, while the bees and butterflies are sleeping.
-Most of this pollination is done by moths, but beetles including fireflies, nocturnal bees, and even mosquitos pollinate.
+However, half of pollination occurs at night by the light of the moon, while bees and butterflies are sleeping.
+Moths are the primary pollinators of the night, but beetles, including fireflies, nocturnal bees, and even mosquitos pollinate by moonlight.
 Moths and their associates don't generally use pollen (that we know of), but their fuzzy bodies carry it effectively, usually much farther than the pollen could be carried by bees tied to a small territory around a nest site.
-One such study found that 50% of the pollination of apple tree flowers was done by moths.
-Apple flowers that were barricaded at night to prevent nocturnal pollination were not fully pollinated, resulting in small, misshapen fruit.
-Ironically, the pollinators observed were mostly moths that come from army caterpillars and tent worms, some of the most hated of caterpillars.
-So think twice, before destroying their tents - nature needs them, and they won't kill the tree.
-Better yet, garden for them, just like you would for their flashy butterfly cousins.
-There are two ways plants can help moths - they can host (be eaten by) moth caterpillars, or they can provide nectar to night-flying adults.
-Goldenrods, asters, oak trees, and other are considered "keystone" pollinator plants mostly because of the number of moth species they host.
+One study found that around 50% of the pollination of apple tree flowers was done by moths.
+Without moths and their nocturnal brethren, our crops and many native plants would not be fully pollinated.
+It's time we started gardening for them, just like we do for their flashy butterfly cousins.

-The other way native plants can support moths is providing nectar that is available at night.
 Not all plants have nectar available at all times.
 They tend to offer rewards at certain times and in certain ways to attract their favored pollinators, to better ensure that their pollen gets to a plant of the same species.
-Signs that a plant provides nectar to moths include a light-colored flower, easier to detect in dim light, and a scent that intensifies in the evening to lure awakening pollinators.
+Signs that a plant provides nectar to moths include a light-colored or white flower, easier to detect in dim light, and a scent that intensifies in the evening to lure awakening pollinators.
 Some flowers even stay closed during the day and open in the evening to reserve the nectar for their night pollinators.
+These flowers are often scented in the dark and easily visible in the moonlight, making your moon garden appealing for people as well as pollinators.

 - Evening Primrose - the secret is in the name; these open and offer nectar in the evening